• Skip to primary navigation

 • Your coinsurance or copayments during the Initial Coverage Phase

-• The discount you get on covered brand-name drugs in the coverage gap
+• The discount you get on Medicare covered brand-name drugs

-• The cost of your prescriptions while in the coverage gap
+• The cost of your Medicare covered prescriptions

 What is Catastrophic Coverage?

-If you reach the Catastrophic Coverage phase of Medicare Part D, you will pay the greater of either $3.70 for generic drugs and $9.20 for brand-name drugs or 5% of the cost.
+If you reach the Catastrophic Coverage phase of Medicare Part D, you will pay $0 for your Medicare approved prescription drugs.
 You will remain in this phase for the rest of the year.
+You are still required to pay any premium for the plan, and will be required to pay for any drugs not covered by Medicare.
 Everything resets on January 1st, when Medicare Part D phases begin anew.

 What pharmacies can I use with Medicare Part D?